 Longevity insurance -- a single-premium annuity purchased at age 65 with payouts beginning at age 80 or 85 -- may make the most sense, though it's not an inheritable asset.
-It's cheap relative to other annuities.
+It's cheap compared with other annuities.

 "If you have a variable annuity, there are mutual fund fees on top, commissions, monthly fee, annual contract fees.
 There are a lot of costs at the end of the day that average consumers have no idea that they are paying," says LaSpisa.

-After buying an annuity, that money is locked in for a certain period of time, typically between six and eight years, according to the SEC.
+After buying an annuity, that money is locked in for a certain period of time, typically from six to eight years, according to the Securities and Exchange Commission, or SEC.
 You can take the money out, but you pay a certain percentage in surrender charges for access to your money.
-That fee typically decreases by 1 percentage point each year until it disappears.
+That fee typically decreases by 1 percentage point each year until it ends.
 You may also pay penalties if you withdraw before age 59½, plus taxes.

 After annuitizing the account, your money is basically gone.
 You've given the account to the insurance company in exchange for a regular income.

 "The problem is that most people don't realize when they annuitize, they give up the account," says LaSpisa.

 "When you lock in these strategies, you don't have an escape hatch," he says.